chinapedia/wikipedia.abstract.en/Page/Sunlight.md

 Surface illumination

-Sun_over_Lake_Hawea,_New_Zealand.jpgs, giving rise to crepuscular rays]] The spectrum of surface illumination depends upon solar elevation due to atmospheric effects, with the blue spectral component dominating during twilight before and after sunrise and sunset, respectively, and red dominating during sunrise and sunset.
+s, giving rise to crepuscular rays]] The spectrum of surface illumination depends upon solar elevation due to atmospheric effects, with the blue spectral component dominating during twilight before and after sunrise and sunset, respectively, and red dominating during sunrise and sunset.
 These effects are apparent in natural light photography where the principal source of illumination is sunlight as mediated by the atmosphere.

 While the color of the sky is usually determined by Rayleigh scattering, an exception occurs at sunset and twilight.
 "Preferential absorption of sunlight by ozone over long horizon paths gives the zenith sky its blueness when the sun is near the horizon".[29]